AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 <a name="using_style"/>
 ## Using styles

-In this section we will describe main parts of area chart style and demonstrate how style can be created and applied.
-Also you will see list of predefined styles.
+In this section we will describe main parts of area chart style and ways to adjust it.

 The main idea of styles is to segregate visualization and data definition.
 Visual appearance of areas is defined using certain styles and then you just apply the style to the certain data elements.
-Style can be applied to data series, data category or single data point.

 Area chart style can be configured in **.fill()** method.
 On the image below you can see what area_style consists of: fill (including solid color fill, hatch fill, image fill and gradient fill), area line and effects applied to whole area.